 Whether you prefer hot summers or long, cold winters you’ll find something to appeal to you in Minnesota.
-There’s weather to suit anyone, as well as someplace to live to suit anyone.
-Minnesota offers substantial career opportunities with a variety of large and international companies.
-While some people think of lakes when they think of Minnesota, they should think of companies such as United Health, Target, Best Buy, US Bank, and Medtronic.
+The state enjoys all four seasons in full effect.
+Minnesota offers substantial career opportunities with a variety of large and international companies like United Health, Target, Best Buy, US Bank, and Medtronic.
 These are just a few of the companies that call Minnesota home.

 Minnesota has much to offer its residents.
 In addition to a strong economy and good healthcare, Minnesota offers easy access to much of the rest of America.
 Many major cities are an easy trip away, but everything you need is right here in your own state.
 Most of Minnesota is Protestant, but Hispanic Catholics and other religions are becoming a significant percentage of the state.

 If you’re looking for an apartment in Minnesota, you’re looking in the right place.
 While major cities offer more opportunities, you’ll find rentals in suburbs and outlying areas as well.
 Since manufacturing has given way to other sectors of the economy, many people have moved into the state.
 That has resulted in additional rentals entering the market, keeping the market stable.